105: Elemental Physics. (3-3-0)

-A one semester survey of general chemistry concepts and principles for teacher education programs and non-science majors.
-Topics include environmental, medical, industrial, and practical applications in society.
+A one semester "terminal" survey of general chemistry concepts and principles for teacher education programs and non-science majors.
+Foundations of chemistry are presented and applied to real-world issues concerning the environment, energy, and public health.
 This course will also focus on improving the student's ability to understand and communicate scientific topics as an informed citizen.

 A descriptive, non-mathematical introduction to physical geology.
-Concepts covered will include the physical processes of the Earth, including such topics as minerals, the rock cycle, volcanoes, earthquakes, weathering, plate tectonics, rivers and availability and extraction of the earth’s natural resources.
+Concepts covered include the dynamic and physical nature of the Earth’s processes, as well as such topics as minerals, the rock cycle, weathering and erosion, volcanoes, earthquakes, plate tectonics, rivers and availability and extraction of earth’s natural resources.